LesediLC/Portfolio/README.md

-# 📊 Data Science Portfolio by Lesedi Ledwaba-Chapman
+📊 Data Science Portfolio by Lesedi Ledwaba-Chapman

 Welcome to my Data Science portfolio!
-This repository showcases projects where I analyse complex datasets, apply statistical and machine learning methods, and communicating insights clearly.
+This repository showcases projects where I analyse complex datasets, apply statistical and machine learning methods, and communicate insights.
-The projects emphasise data storytelling, problem solving, and data-driven decision-making.
+The projects emphasise data storytelling, problem-solving, and data-driven decision-making.

 ---

-## 📚 About Me
+## About Me

 I am a Senior Statistician with an MSc in Medical Statistics and a strong foundation in mathematics, statistics, and programming.
 I have experience working with diverse datasets, from early-phase clinical trials to large-scale public health data, using tools such as **Python, R, SQL, and SAS**.